-WASHINGTON — Environmental scientist Jeff Gearhart collected blades of fake grass last Friday from sports fields at D.C. public parks to see if they potentially contain harmful chemicals.
-His lab, the Ecology Center in Ann Arbor, Michigan, tested similar artificial blades near Boston, and found those sports fields did contain otentially harmful chemicals called PFAS.
+WASHINGTON — Environmental scientist Jeff Gearhart collected blades of fake grass October from sports fields at D.C. public parks to see if they potentially contain harmful chemicals.
+His lab, the Ecology Center in Ann Arbor, Michigan, tested similar artificial blades near Boston, and found those sports fields did contain potentially harmful chemicals called PFAS.
+Test results on samples collected in October are expected within weeks.

 "We don't know the exact environmental fate of the PFAS chemicals that we're seeing in the synthetic turf," Gearhart said.
 "But we know broadly that PFAS chemistry has been associated with a wide variety of health affects, including hormone disruption."